apache/incubator-weex/doc/advanced/integrate-to-android.md

 ## Building from Android Studio

-From the Welcome screen of Android Studio choose "Import project" and select the `playground` folder of your app.
+From the Welcome screen of Android Studio choose "Import project" and select the `android` folder of your app.

 You should be able to use the _Run_ button to run your app on a device.

-## Tip
+## Additional notes

-1. Since the packet size limit is currently only compiled arm , X86 does not support.
+Since the packet size limit is currently only compiled arm , X86 does not support.

+## Troubleshooting

-2. Gradle build fails in `ndk-build`.
+Gradle build fails in `ndk-build`.
 See the section about `local.properties` file above.

 #Quick access